Zaffar Iqbal Manhas

-Zafar Iqbal Manhas is an Indian writer, poet, social activist and a Pahari politician from Jammu and Kashmir.
+Zafar Iqbal Manhas is an Indian writer and politician who served as member of the Jammu and Kashmir Legislative Council from 2015 to 2021.

 Life

 He was an MLC of the Shopian district of Kashmir division.
 He was a senior member of the Peoples Democratic Party until joining the Jammu and Kashmir Apni Party in March 2020 He is also vice-president of the Jammu and Kashmir Academy of Art, Culture and Languages.
 He is vocal about the plight of Kashmiris especially displaced Kashmiri Pandits.